salmaniqbal/pyGrams/docs/tech-report.md

 ## Patent Data

 Initially, we did not have access to [PatStat](https://www.epo.org/searching-for-patents/business/patstat.html#tab-1) (the world-wide patent archive), but were given access to samples from the UK's patent data in XML format.
 To enable us to use large numbers of patent abstract as soon as possible, we imported the USPTO's [bulk patent](https://bulkdata.uspto.gov/) dataset, using data from 2004 onwards (as this was stored in a similar XML format).
 The XML data was scraped from the web using [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/) and exported in data frame format for ingestion into pygrams.

 Later, when patstat became available, we created an import tool which parsed the CSV format data supplied by patstat and directly exported in dataframe format, to avoid the need for an intermediate database.

-# Data sources 1-2

-Suggest this is folded into s/w engineering section.

 # Objective 1: Popular Terminology 7 ETF